-Low liquidity is a risk, as it can reflect the lack of demand for an investment, and make that investment more difficult to sell in a timely manner.
+Low liquidity can reflect the lack of demand for an investment, and make that investment more difficult to sell in a timely manner.
 This may negatively impact returns.
 It is a characteristic of some markets that assets trade infrequently.
 Generally, the property market has a greater liquidity risk compared to the share market.
-Within the share market, smaller companies will be less liquid than larger companies that are traded more frequently.
+Within the share market, smaller companies will often be less liquid than larger companies that are traded more frequently.